jsreport/website/views/learn/docs/get-started.md

 <a class="button large bg-emerald bg-hover-gray fg-white" id="createFlatWindow">Quick Start Video<i class="icon-arrow-right-3 on-right fg-white"></i></a>

 jsreport is an open source reporting server running cross platform using [node.js](http://nodejs.org/).
 It allows to create any pdf report you can think of without lame designers just using html and javascript.
-This article is kind of `Hello world` into jsreport which will cover basic principles you need to understand to get started.
+This article is kind of `Hello world` into jsreport and covers basic principles you need to understand to get started.

 ##Basic workflow